cmordi/redfin-pipeline/README.md

 ## Aim

-Using past and present housing market data to determine the premier areas to invest in Seattle (This is a pipeline, I will not use predictive models at this point in time)
+Using past and present housing market data to determine the premier areas to invest in Seattle

 ## Data